saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 Through the App Crash Logs feature, users gain access to a centralized view encompassing an array of app diagnostic signals.
 This expedites the debugging process for teams and reduces issue resolution time.
 Our primary objective is to establish expedited feedback loops for developers, enabling the early identification of risks and ensuring comprehensive coverage within the development cycle.
 With this enhanced capability, teams can effectively prioritize errors, crashes, and test failures based on complete data and context, focusing their efforts on the most critical issues.

-Our tool has the capability to detect and record fatal errors (crashes) that occur during the testing of iOS and Android apps.
-This information is sent to Error Reporting, where detailed call stack information can be viewed.
+Our tool has the capability to detect and record fatal errors (crashes) that occur during the testing of both iOS and Android apps.
+Specifically for Android apps, this information is sent to [Error Reporting](/error-reporting/getting-started/), enabling the viewing of detailed call stack information.
 Furthermore, our interface also renders all non-fatal errors and warnings originating from the native application visible.
 This feature streamlines debugging and facilitates seamless integration with other Mobile App Diagnostics components, ultimately enhancing issue identification and resolution efficiency.

 ## What You'll Need